-Veterans in advertising in marketing have long said that the only thing harder than building a great brand is maintaining it.
-Every day, in countless different ways, opportunities arise for the brand to become diluted through inconsistent brand-execution.
+Veterans in advertising and marketing have long said that the only thing harder than building a great brand is maintaining it.
+Every day, in countless different ways, opportunities arise for the brand to become diluted through inconsistent brand execution.

 This is especially true for distributed marketing organizations, where a network of local operators (franchisees, dealers, resellers, etc.) play a big role in activating the brand, through in-store, near-store, and locally initiated marketing activities.

 That’s why iconic brands have always invested in developing brand compliance disciplines that preserve and enhance brand consistency—so that every action, no matter how small, adds value to the brand.

 Brand compliance is the method businesses utilize when creating messaging, to ensure that the message doesn’t negate or stray from the business's core brand standards, values, and visual identity.

 Proper brand compliance means delivering consistent messaging in regional and local campaigns by ensuring:

 - Brand look and feel remains consistent in all communications— traditional and digital.

 - Brand communications are always executed with the correct fonts, colors, logos, and imagery.

 - Brand and product messaging uses the same tone and voice across platforms, to create and maintain a distinctive brand personality.

 Brands that ignore the compliance problem often find themselves caught in a vicious cycle of marketing chaos.
 Because brand communications are not consistent, they are less effective in winning attention and building relationships with customers.
 To combat these ill effects, local marketers often begin experimenting independently, further eroding the consistency of the brand.
 Trust and collaboration between headquarters and field-based marketers begin to wane, and the ability to mount coordinate campaigns falls.
 If allowed to continue, this erosion can lead to declines in satisfaction, not only among customers but among the brand’s local selling partners.